RUG KNOWLEDGE: SIZE AND PLACEMENT

 LIVING ROOMS AND FAMILY ROOMS

-If you are planning on one large area rug, look for a rug that will leave a balanced, symmetrical border of flooring on all four sides.
-Rooms and rugs being what they are, however, means that you may not be able to match a rug to a room so perfectly that all four borders are even; instead, position the rug so opposite borders are equal.
-In any event, an area rug should not abut the baseboard molding.
+Planning on using one large area rug?
+Look for a rug that will leave a balanced, symmetrical border of flooring on all four sides.
+Position the rug so opposite borders are equal.
+Do not lean it on the baseboard molding.

-When arranging furniture, it is general practice to place the front legs on the rug (don’t forget to use adequate protectors under heavy furniture to protect the rug!) and the back legs on the flooring.
-The primary concern, however, is not whether the furniture is on the rug or off-as long as the uncovered spaces on the floor are balanced, the rug is right for the room.
+Arranging furniture?
+Use adequate protectors under heavy furniture to protect the rug!
+Place the front legs on the rug and the back legs on the flooring.
+As long as the uncovered spaces on the floor are balanced, the rug is right for the room.

 For a more traditional or formal scheme, a central medallion in the rug will help define the center of the room around which you begin to group furnishings.
-Keep an eye open for architectural details as well; a fireplace, for example, also tends to focus a room.
 A rug (especially one with a medallion) may look best when you keep in mind the overall symmetry of the room.
+Keep an eye open for architectural details as well; a fireplace, for example.

 If, on the other hand, a room does not have a natural or well-defined center, you might try a rug with an overall repeat pattern.

-A somewhat more adventurous approach is to use more than one rug in the same room.
-Doing so starts to define areas within a room, separating a group sitting area, for example, from a reading chair and lamp.
+Use more than one rug in the same room.
+Doing so defines different areas within a room.
+Separating a group sitting area, for example, from a reading chair and lamp.
 Don’t divide a room in half with two equal-sized rugs; a large rug and a smaller one makes for a better contrast.
 Also, designs and colors needn’t match.
 Rugs should complement each other.
 Vary the scale of the pattern and the type of design.

 The shape of your dining room table should dictate the shape of your rug.
 A round table looks best on either a round or square rug.
 An oval or rectangular table works best on a rectangular rug.
 No matter the shape of the rug, your table and chairs will cover the middle of the rug.
 Therefore, we recommend selecting a dining room rug with an all over pattern rather than one with a medallion in the center.
 This way the pattern will not get lost beneath the table and chairs.